 Beyond the Website

 Your website is a fraction of your content estate.
-Contracts, policy documents, product specifications, and technical reports don't live on the web, but AI agents inside enterprise tools are already reading them, inferring what they can, guessing the rest.
+Contracts, policy documents, product specifications, and technical reports aren't on the web, but AI agents inside enterprise tools are already reading them, inferring what they can, guessing the rest.

 Being on the web and being machine-readable are not the same thing.
 A PDF on a public URL is still opaque to an agent that has no context about what the document is, who wrote it, what version it represents, or what claims it makes.
 Web accessibility solves discoverability.
 MX solves comprehension.

-The principles, structured data, explicit intent, declared provenance, apply whether a document lives on your website, in your document management system, in a partner's inbox, or in a regulator's archive.
+The principles, structured data, explicit intent, declared provenance, apply whether a document is on your website, in your document management system, in a partner's inbox, or in a regulator's archive.

 The Convergence Thesis